Top 3 Tips from Twitter Promote Mode

 While we know how big of a role photos play in social posts, we didn't realize how effective our Twitter polls would be with engagement.
 Each poll we tweeted received around a 10% engagement which gave us great insight to our customers and people interested in our industry.

 The biggest challenge we faced was attracting people who don't have an idea of who we are as a company or what we do.
 But isn’t that every marketer’s challenge?
-Our total profile visits for the month was double what we usually get which was interesting because despite having almost DOUBLE the amount of profile visits, the number of followers we gained was the same as we get organically.
+Our total profile visits for the month was double what we usually get which was interesting because despite having almost DOUBLE the number of profile visits, the number of followers we gained was the same as we get organically.
 But then again, how many times does it take you to follow an account once you see them in your newsfeed?
 Probably more than once (hello remarketing).
 Depending on how Twitter's algorithm is set up, the chances that we reached the same person with multiple posts is unlikely.

 Another challenge we saw was that our top tweet of the month (see below) which had the most engagement and impressions did very poorly on promotion.
 We had a significant amount of organic impressions but only three promoted impressions.
 This tells us that high organic engagement doesn't affect promoted engagement which differs from a lot from Facebook's algorithm.